 Email Jail Captain

 The Jail Administrator oversees all operations of the Sheriff’s jail/temporary holding facility.
-This currently includes scheduling, managing and assisting three full-time Jail Sergeants and part-time Correction Officers.
+This currently includes scheduling, managing and assisting four full-time Jail Sergeants, ten full-time Correction Officers and part-time Correction Officers.
 He reports to the Sheriff regarding the jail operations and all of its financial and budgetary aspects.

 The Jail Sergeants’ duties include a host of responsibilities such as conducting pre-booking health screenings, booking, fingerprinting, photographing, and finally transporting inmates to a facility to be housed.
 The staff also has the added responsibility of arranging and providing transportation for inmates to and from court and medical appointments.
 They also maintain the files and booking records of all inmates of the jail, past and present, and are responsible for invoicing the inmates’ for their stay at the jail.